ohler55/wabur/tutorial/lesson-1/README.md

 ```

 > Pro-tip: Alternatively, the `--site` option can be passed to `wabur new` as
-well, to generate these files alongwith the config files and UI Controller.
+well, to generate these files along with the config files and UI Controller.

 The `index.html` should now be present as `site/index.html`.
 Make some
 modifications and try running `wabur` again and the new files will be